Palestine

 Current Status: Adopted

 Auditing Profession Law No. 9 of 2004 stipulates initial professional development (IPD) requirements for Certified Public Accountants (CPAs).
-To receive the CPA designation and offer auditing services, individuals are required to obtain a university degree in accounting or related discipline; complete at least five years of practical experience in auditing (however, the number of years of practical experience required may vary depending on the level of education achieved); and successfully pass an examination.
+To receive the CPA designation and offer auditing services, individuals are required to obtain a university degree in accounting or related discipline; complete at least five years of practical experience in auditing; and successfully pass an examination.
+For other segments of the profession, such as bookkeepers, the Palestinian Association of Certified Public Accountants (PACPA) requires them to complete a university degree in accounting or related discipline.
+They are not required to pass any qualification examination to apply for membership at PACPA as Associate members.

 The Ministry of Education and Higher Education is responsible for the accreditation and assessment of the university degree programs while the Board of Professional Auditing (BPA) is responsible for the verification of a candidates’ fulfillment of all IPD requirements.
-The BPA is also required to conduct the professional examinations and has developed an examination curriculum.
+The BPA is also required to conduct professional examinations and has developed an examination curriculum.
+The BPA also adopted the IES 8 requirements for auditors.

 Current Status: Adopted

-The Companies Law No. 12 of 1964 outlines ethical requirements for entities in Palestine.
-The Board of Professional Auditing’s (BPA) draft amendments were approved on January 27, 2019 which require adoption of the IESBA Code of Ethics as issued by IESBA.
+The Companies Law No. 12 of 1964 outlines mandatory audit requirements for entities in Palestine.
+The Board of Professional Auditing’s (BPA) approved amendments on January 27, 2019, which require adoption of ISA as issued by IAASB.

 Current Status: Adopted